YpCIIIaK/javaAssignmentRepository/README.md

   - Users can also view available rooms and exit the program.

-# 1. Guest Management:
+# Classes

+## Customer:

-  Guest class: Represents a guest with attributes like serial number, full name, bank account balance, a list of reservations, and a list of available rooms.
+  - Represents a customer with attributes like serial number, name, and bank account.
-  Methods:
-   - makeReservation(reservation): Adds a reservation to the guest's list and marks the room as unavailable.
-   - cancelReservation(reservation): Removes a reservation from the guest's list and marks the room as available.
-   - selectRoom(type): Searches for an available room of the specified type.
-   - Getter and setter methods for guest information.
-# 2. Room Management:
+  - Used to validate customer information during reservation.

+## Room:

-  Room class: Represents a room with attributes like room number, type (e.g., economy, comfort, luxury), and availability status.
+  - Represents a room in the hotel with attributes like number, type (e.g., single, double), price, and availability status.
-  Methods:
-   - Getter and setter methods for room information.
-   - setAvailable(boolean available): Updates the room's availability status.
-# 3. Reservation Management:

-  Reservation class: Represents a reservation with details like reservation ID, guest, room, start date, and end date.
-  ReservationManager class: Manages a list of reservations in memory and interacts with the database connector (simulated in this code).
-  Methods:
-   - makeReservation(reservation): Adds a reservation to the internal list and calls the DatabaseConnector to save it (not implemented).
-   - cancelReservation(reservation): Removes a reservation from the internal list and calls the DatabaseConnector to delete it (not implemented).
-   - getReservationsForGuest(guest): Retrieves all reservations for a specific guest.
+  - Used to display available rooms and check their availability during reservation.

+## Reservation:

-   - getReservationsForRoom(room): Retrieves all reservations for a specific room.
+  - Represents a reservation made by a customer for a specific room and duration.
-   - getReservationsForDateRange(startDate, endDate): Retrieves all reservations within a date range.
-# 4. Database Interaction (Simulated):

-  DatabaseConnector class: This class is a placeholder for actual database interaction.
-It currently has methods for saving and deleting reservations, but their implementation is not provided.

-# 5. Room Selection Interface:

-  RoomSelectionInterface: Defines a single method selectRoom(type) that guests can use to find an available room of a specific type.

-# 6. Room Type Enumeration:

-  RoomType enum: Defines different room types (economy, comfort, luxury) with their corresponding prices.
-  Overall Workflow:

-   - Guest creation: Guests are created with their details.
-   - Room creation: Rooms are created with their types and set as available.
-   - Reservation making: Guests can make reservations by selecting an available room of their desired type.
-The selected room is marked as unavailable after reservation.
-   - Reservation cancellation: Guests can cancel their reservations, making the room available again.
-   - Reservation management: The ReservationManager keeps track of reservations in memory and provides methods to retrieve them based on various criteria.
+  - Used to manage the list of reservations.

+## ReservationManager:

+  - Manages reservations by adding, removing, and editing them.
+  - Checks room availability and processes payments (not implemented in this example).
+  - Interacts with the database to store reservation information.

+## Hotel:

+  - Represents the hotel, its name, and list of rooms.
+  - Used to display hotel information.

+## Main:

+  - Launches the program and provides an interface for user interaction.
+  - Allows users to make reservations, view available rooms, and exit the system.

+## DatabaseConnection:

+  - Provides a connection to the database where reservation information is stored.